oxidecomputer/humility/README.md

 permanently and cannot be undone; subsequent attempts to write to (or lock) a locked VPD device will result in an error.
 The lock status of each device is shown in `--list`.

+### `humility writeword`

+To the specified word-aligned address, writes the specified 32-bit value.
+If multiple values are specified, writes each in turn, incrementing the address by the word size after each write.